 When was the last time you thought about making a wish?
 (The dictionary defines a wish as “a thing you want to make or have happen.”)
-We send “best wishes” for holidays and birthdays, sometimes in a letter or card, to say that we hope someone will be happy, well, or successful.
+We send “best wishes” for holidays and birthdays,

 Last week I was chatting with Larry Block, as I often do, about our WeHo community.
 I congratulated him on his Block Party store winning a Creative Business Award and for his jubilant TV commercial celebrating Block Party’s 10th anniversary in Historic Boystown.
 We talked about WeHo, the holidays, businesses that have closed, neighbors we have lost, and aging in place which touched very closed to home for me recently.